Last Meeting of Spring 2014!

 ANARCHY!
 No, not the thing that always happens after the meetings end.
 That was our topic this week!
 One of our members made the case for anarchy, and the invalidation of the state as a moral concept.
 For possibly the first time ever, we defined certain critical terms such as 'state', 'anarchy', and 'government'.
 This made the ensuing conversation go much more smoothly.
 Unfortunately, we forgot to define 'force'.
 About half of the subsequent arguments revolved around doing so.

-This Tuesday is Game Night!
-Instead of our usual, formal meeting format we will be having an informal social event and playing various games together.
+This Tuesday was Game Night!
+Instead of our usual, formal meeting format we had an informal social event and played various games together.
 Or rather, we intended to play various games together.
 We had people bring Magic the Gathering decks, Cards Against Humanity, Apples to Apples, and more.
-In addition, we may be playing chess as a group using the Twitch Plays Pokemon rules.
+In addition, we intended to try playing chess as a group using the Twitch Plays Pokemon rules.
 Instead, we just played Cards Against Humanity for the whole meeting before most of us headed off to Geek Trivia Night.
 The conclusion drawn from this meeting?
 There's nothing you'd hate to find in your breakfast cereal more than heartwarming orphans.